seen = {}

 @max = null

-Return true iff the point p lies within this bounding box.
+return @Return true iff the point p lies within this bounding box.
 Points on the edge of the box are included.

 contains : (p) ->